franzbra/OOP_RPG_GAME/README.md

 ### Combat system ###
 - [x] Modify combat system.
 Add a chance to miss the target based on its dexterity
+- [ ] Modify combat system.
+It should be turn-based.
+Monster can strike back!
 - [ ] The monster can try to escape if its total defense is smaller than cumulative attack of the tribe

 ### Prayers ###